mohammadreza-babaeimosleh/full-FPGA-and-Microcontroller-design/README.md

 # full-FPGA-and-Microcontroller-design
-full designing a board containing PSB and schematic using Altium Designer
+full designing a board containing PCB and schematic using Altium Designer